wanghaisheng/responsive-landing-page-starter/content/blog/en/checking-the-tube-status-with-nexmo-and-tfl-apis-dr.md

 mkdir Nexmotubestatus && cd Nexmotubestatus
 ```

 Let's create our main file where we'll store our code.
-We will also create our `.env` file where we'll be storing our Nexmo and TLF credentials as well as some other variables.
+We will also create our `.env` file where we'll be storing our Vonage and credentials as well as some other variables.

 ```bash
 touch server.js .env